cosmos/cosmos-sdk/docs/core/grpc_rest.md

 https://github.com/cosmos/cosmos-sdk/blob/v0.40.0-rc4/server/types/app.go#L39-L41

 The `grpc.Server` is a concrete gRPC server, which spawns and serves any gRPC requests.
-This server can be configured inside `$TMHOME/config/app.toml`:
+This server can be configured inside `~/.simapp/config/app.toml`:

 - `grpc.enable = true|false` field defines if the gRPC server should be enabled.
 Defaults to `true`.
 - `grpc.address = {string}` field defines the address (really, the port, since the host should be kept at `0.0.0.0`) the server should bind to.
 Defaults to `0.0.0.0:9000`.

 ::tip
-`$TMHOME` is the directory where the node's configuration and databases are stored.
+`~/.simapp` is the directory where the node's configuration and databases are stored.
 By default, it's set to `~/.{app_name}`.
 ::

 Once the gRPC server is started, you can send requests to it using a gRPC client.
 Some examples are given in our [Interact with the Node](../run-node/interact-node.md#using-grpc) tutorial.